 Josephine Bonaparte (1763-1814), first wife of Napoleon Bonaparte and First Empress of France was born in Martinique and named Marie Josephe Rose Tascher de la Pagerie, and was always called Rose.
 It was Napoleon who preferred to call her Josephine.

 Her wealthy family plantation in Martinique was all but destroyed in a hurricane, leaving the family relatively poor.
 Josephine’s grandmother saw a way out of this predicament by arranging for the younger of the two girls, Catherine-Desiree, although only twelve years old, to marry the son of a very rich French Count with who she (the grandmother) had once had an affair.
 The man in question was Alexandre de Beauharnais but before the child could set off from Martinique she died of croup.
 She was thus replaced, so to speak, by Jospehine, aged 16, who set off for France with her father in 1776.

 The couple were married and they produced two children, despite it not being a happy marriage.
 The two children, Eugene and Hortense were born in to high aristocracy and huge wealth.
 Hortense was later to marry Naploeon’s brother.

-This left Josephine an influential and wealthy widow.
+Josephine was left an influential and wealthy widow.
 Peace crept slowly back in to the country, Josephine became Napoleon’s mistress and he was totally besotted with her.
 He was six years younger than she.
 In 1796 they married.
 Many love letters from Napoleon to Josephine survive, most of them passionate and quite blatant; there are almost none from her to him however – did they get lost or did she not write them ?
 I think Napoleon was a passionate man, whereas Josephine was probably down-to-earth when it came to matters of the heart – after all, she had travelled across the world, seen her sister die, been victim of an unhappy marriage, been through childbirth, seen her first husband guillotined and been in prison along with her children – all in the space of a few years.
 Love letters were probably not her genre.